zarusz/SlimMessageBus/README.md

 The bus will ask the chosen DI to provide the consumer instances (`SomeMessageConsumer`, `MessageRequestHandler`).

-The configuration somewhere in your service:
+To configure SMB in your service:

 ```cs
 var builder = MessageBusBuilder.Create()